Jennifer Lopez, Alex Rodriguez Relationship Heats Up, Meets Her Mom In NYC

 Lopez’ mother and her new boyfriend have the same last name

-According to E!, J.Lo just introduced her mother Guadalupe Rodríguez to A-Rod and the trio enjoyed a fun day out in the city together.
+According to E!
+Online, J.Lo just introduced her mother, Guadalupe Rodriguez, to A-Rod, and the trio enjoyed a fun day out in the city together.
 The three were photographed laughing and enjoying each other’s company, bundling up in jackets to keep warm in the cool New York City air.

 Lopez and Rodriguez are both from the city.
-Jennifer was born in the Bronx and Alex was born in Washington Heights.
+Jennifer was born in the Bronx, and Alex was born in Washington Heights.

 A-Rod’s sister referred to J.Lo as the Spanish word for sister-in-law on Instagram

 The celebrity couple has been getting to know each other’s loved ones over the past few months they have been dating.
 Last month, Jennifer was reportedly spending some quality time with Rodriguez’s sister, Susy Dunand.

-The ladies even snapped a few photos together for social media and Dunand even referred to J.Lo as her “cuñi,” which means sister-in-law.
+The ladies snapped a few photos together for social media, and Dunand even referred to J.Lo as her “cuñi,” which means sister-in-law.

 Any given Friday! #miscuñis!#jlo